10 minute read

-- You’re the type of traveller who is more likely to extend your trip later on or change plans
+- You’re the type of traveller who is more likely to extend your trip later on or change travel dates.

-- The flight is with a budget airline, such as Norwegian, Thomson or Thomas Cook, all of which do not offer discounted fares to OTAs
+- The flight is with a budget or charter airline, such as Easyjet, Wizzair, TUI or Thomas Cook, all of which do not offer discounted fares to OTAs.

-For more information on Momondo, Skyscanner and OTA’s visit our ultimate guide to finding cheap flights to anywhere
+For more information on Momondo, Skyscanner and Online Travel Agents visit our ultimate guide to finding cheap flights to anywhere.

 . . .